jorisslob/tins2025/README.md

 ## TODO

-- Create a general function to find the closest organism in a list
-- Kakoras don't do anything yet
 - Mycelons don't do anything yet
 - Waterdrops sometimes jumps when they join
 - Show counts of organisms in tools
 - Show a score for biodiversity
 - Have a reset button